Over the past few years, Manitoba Liquor & Lotteries saw a dramatic increase in brazen thefts and robberies in our Winnipeg Liquor Marts.

 In response to this situation, we installed controlled entrances at all 36 Winnipeg Liquor Marts by December 16, 2020.
 Since these controlled entrances were installed, we have seen much success with this initiative and a significant reduction in thefts and robberies at Winnipeg Liquor Marts.

 As a retailer that prides itself on customer service and offering a modern, shopping experience, we know these measures are inconvenient, however, providing a safe environment for our employees and customers comes first.
 We look forward to welcoming you at your local Liquor Mart where, once inside, you can expect the same great customer service you have always known.

 At those stores with a controlled entrance, the inner doors to the Liquor Mart are locked.
 Before being allowed entry, customers must provide valid photo identification to the security guard on duty.
 The ID is scanned, and information is retained for 21 days.
-Please be aware that minors of any age are not permitted in a Liquor Mart with a controlled entrance.
+Customers may bring minors 11 and under in their care into the store.
+Minors do not require ID.

 • Remember that your safety is more important than anything you’re carrying.

 • Park and walk in well-lit, busy areas.